 An ETF naturally pays out dividends recognized from the underlying stocks on a periodical basis.
-However the fundamental stocks pay dividends all through the quarter.
+However, the fundamental stocks pay dividends all through the quarter.
 Therefore these funds can hold cash for a range of time periods all through the quarter even though the underlying benchmark index is not collected of cash.
 With dividend-paying ETFs the cash ends up in your brokerage account instead just like the dividend on a standard stock.
 If you want to reinvest that cash you have to make another purchase.

 Index ETFs are passively managed portfolios they tend to offer superior tax profit than regular mutual funds.
-They produce fewer capital gains due to low turnover of the securities and realize fewer capital gains than actively managed funds.
+They produce fewer capital gains due to the low turnover of the securities and realize fewer capital gains than actively managed funds.
 An index ETFs only sells securities to replicate changes in its underlying index.
-Traditional mutual funds accrue these unrealized capital gains liabilities as the portfolio's stocks raise in value.
+Traditional mutual funds accrue these unrealized capital gains liabilities as the portfolio's stocks rise in value.
 When the fund sells those stocks it distributes the capital gains to its investors in quantity to their ownership.
 This selling results in greater taxes for mutual fund owners.

 As said the ETFs are considered to duplicate the performance of their underlying index or commodity.
 Investors for all time know exactly what they are buying and can see exactly what constitutes the ETF.
 The fees are also obviously laid out.
 Because mutual funds only have to report their holdings twice a year when you buy into a mutual fund what you're getting may not be as clear.

-One of the main features of ETFs is their low annual fee especially when compared to traditional mutual funds.
+One of the main features of ETFs is their low annual fee, especially when compared to traditional mutual funds.
 The inactive nature of index investing, reduced marketing, and distribution and accounting expenses all donate to the lower fees.
 However individual investors must pay a brokerage commission to purchase and sell ETF shares, for those investors who trade regularly, this can considerably increase the cost of investing in ETFs.
-That said with the arrival of low-cost brokerage fees small or frequent purchases of ETFs are becoming more cost efficient.
+That said with the arrival of low-cost brokerage fees small or frequent purchases of ETFs are becoming more cost-efficient.

 A number of ETFs have options that can be traded.
-They can be used to generate different investment strategy in coincidence with the underlying ETF.
+They can be used to generate different investment strategies in coincidence with the underlying ETF.
 This allows ETF investors to make use of leverage in their portfolios.